wilthil/veuse-uikit/README.md

 veuse-uikit
 ===========

-Useful shortcodes and widgets for your website.
+Veuse Uikit has plenty useful shortcodes and widgets for your website.
+It is especially craftet to be used with Page Builder plugin by SiteOrigin.

 <b>Included widgets and shortcodes</b>
 - Alerts